samahrens/samahrens/README.md

 -->
 • my name is Sam Ahrens
 • Computer Science student at Purdue University
-• i love working on and contributing to all types of projects!
+• i love working on fun projects that allow me to learn new things!
 ## Contact Info:
 • www.linkedin.com/in/samuel-ahrens123
 • ahrens5@purdue.edu